gideonibemerejr/SEI-CC-2/work/w02/d1/01-css-flexbox-grid.md

 	}
 	```

-- There is, of course, a `grid-row` property as well.
+- Unsurprisingly, there's a `grid-row` property as well.

 - Both `grid-column` & `grid-row` are shorthand for `grid-column-start` & `grid-column-end`, and `grid-row-start` & `grid-row-end`, respectively.